atomicdata-dev/atomic-data-docs/src/mutations/ownership.md

 # Atomic Ownership

-Any Atomic Resource has a subject, and that subject will be a URI.
-That URI tells you something about who's in control of the data.
-Resolving that URI will link to the resource itself and show you the latest state.
-However, this works differently on different
+## Owner

+TODO!
+Define owner.

 ## Using HTTP(S)

+Any Atomic Resource has a Subject, and that Subject will be a URL.
+Resolving that URL will link to the resource itself and show you the latest state.
 HTTP URLs already show you who's in control, because the domain name points you there.

+## Using IPFS

+Since IPFS uses content-based addressing, the URL will always change when the content changes.
+This means that we need some other system of showing where the

 ## Using DID